sinancengiz/custom-form-fields-react/README.md

 # custom-form-fields-react

-> This is Library helps user to create custom forms.
-All you need to do is passing the list of object contains form fileds information to the CustomForm component and it will return the react form.
+> This is a library helps user to create custom forms.
+All you need to do is passing the list of objects contain form fileds information to the CustomForm component and it will return a React Form.

 [![NPM](https://img.shields.io/npm/v/custom-form-fields-react.svg)](https://www.npmjs.com/package/custom-form-fields-react) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)